 For 2026, the Tour de France starts on Saturday, July 4 and runs until Sunday, July 26.

-We have a few places you can share your progress: at the new SweetGeorgia Community space, in the School of SweetGeorgia Community Forums (for SOS All-Access members), or share with us at our SweetGeorgia Ravelry group.
+We have a few places you can share your progress: at the new SweetGeorgia + Co space, in the School of SweetGeorgia Community Forums (for SOS All-Access members), or share with us at our SweetGeorgia Ravelry group.

-Throughout the event, spinners also share their progress, challenges, and successes on Instagram and Ravelry using hashtags like #TourdeFleece, #TdF2025, or #TdFF2025.
+Throughout the event, spinners also share their progress, challenges, and successes on Instagram and Ravelry using hashtags like #TourdeFleece, #TdF2026, or #TdFF2026.

 Tour de Fleece Femmes Dates

 Keep up with your spinning habits and continue the handspun journey during the women’s Tour de France Femmes race.
-For anyone interested in taking part in this challenge, Tour de France Femmes starts on Saturday, August 1 and runs until Sunday, August 9.
-Challenge Day is: TBC.
+For anyone interested in taking part in this challenge, the Tour de France Femmes starts on Saturday, August 1 and runs until Sunday, August 9.

 Tour de Fleece Online Meetups

-We will have a few online meetups planned for our SweetGeorgia Community and School of SweetGeorgia members where spinners can gather to chat, connect, and share their Tour de Fleece progress.
-Links will be added here once new dates are confirmed closer to the 2026 event.
+We will have a few online meetups planned for our SweetGeorgia + Co and School of SweetGeorgia members where spinners can gather to chat, connect, and share their Tour de Fleece progress.

 You can also find further information about Tour de Fleece and the groups participating at Ravelry.

 If you are active on social media, please tag us with @sweetgeorgia and @schoolofsweetgeorgia.
-Also, use the hashtags #sweetgeorgiayarns, #sosspinning, #schoolofsweetgeorgia, and #tourdefleece2025.
-We love to be inspired by your photos, share in your wins and encourage you through your challenges.
+Also, use the hashtags #sweetgeorgiayarns, #sosspinning, #schoolofsweetgeorgia, and #tourdefleece2026.
+We love being inspired by your photos, sharing in your wins, and encouraging you through your challenges.

 Gather your fibre and plan your Tour de Fleece goals — we look forward to spinning together again soon!